sauradip007/notes/README.md

 - `node-ci`: CI to run the `lint` and `build` scripts on a PR.
 - `stale`: Labeller to flag stale issues/PRs.

+## Git Commands

+Helpful commands for the `git` CLI.
+- `git-update-fork`: Forces a local repository to match the `master` branch of the original repository.
+Avoids endless "update" commits.

 ## Live Version

 This page is not yet deployed.